calycode/.github/profile/README.md

 ## ‼️Manifest

-I believe developer tools should empower teams with clarity, transparency, and control—not guesswork.
+I believe developer tools should empower teams with clarity, transparency, and control.
 That's why [@calycode/cli](https://www.npmjs.com/package/@calycode/cli) was born.
-We believe developer tools should empower teams with clarity, transparency, and control.
 We build open, reliable, and automated workflows for Xano, prioritizing reproducibility and human oversight over black-box AI.
 Our mission is to make backend development safe, collaborative, and future-ready.
 So that every team can ship confidently, own their code, and never lose sight of what matters most: trust in the process.

 ## 📣 Contribute & Connect